 I believe that Eroica owes something to Cuba.

-I went to Cuba for the first time in September 1989, with the Berlin Wall still standing, with Gorbachev who seemed to bring a new verb capable of overcoming hot and cold wars.
+The first time I went to Cuba in September 1989, the Berlin Wall was still up, and Gorbachev seemed to bring a message that could overcome wars, both hot and cold.

-I was among those who were beginning to be skeptical of certain politics and the many self-referential priests who were turning it into a profession.
-I had already written a kind of minimal political testament in which I distanced myself from the emerging caste.
-With the income from that first book, which was still unique of its kind, I paid for my trip and my stay.
-José Martí Brigade, volunteer work for the Revolution or at least for what was left of it and represented it.
+I was among those who were becoming skeptical about a certain type of politics and those who were turning it into a profession.
+I had already written a kind of political testament with which I distanced myself from the nascent caste.
+And it was with the proceeds of that first book, which remained unique in its genre, that I paid for my travel and stay.
+I joined the Brigada Josè Marti, doing voluntary work for the Revolucion or what was left of it.

-He was convinced that this was the right way to be among the forgotten of the world, among the pawns, among those whom money would eventually annihilate, the dregs of history, beasts of burden, at best masses for whom to create and sell consumption.
-There was a myth to defend, an island that had made its own independent history a stone's throw from the American colossus, capable of setting an example for an entire Vanished Continent.
+I found it useful, it was a lesson in life.
+I was convinced that this was the right way to join the forgotten of the world, the peons, those who risked extinction because of money, the dross of history, the beasts of burden, the consumer masses.
+There was a myth to defend, an island that had made its own independent history just a stone's throw from the giant of the USA, an island that set an example for an entire continent of desaparecidos.

 Today?
-Another world, I am proud to be among those who have lost; a hemisphere has disappeared, Cuba is in an economic stalemate, soon to change.
-This does not detract from the fact that it is still a formidable destination to which to extend a small hand, a magical place where life still flows slowly, full of smiles in the midst of obvious material poverty.
-We will do the Cuba Eroica, politics is now romantic modernism, a thing of Barbudos in black and white, from the times when Gaul won the Giro and Bahamontes the Tour, two pure climbers, it would not happen again.
-Two routes, postcard views, among palm trees, roads more red than white, center in Caimito, where the Camp was, headquarters of my Brigade, and where we can still stay in a spartan way, to ensure a price that facilitates the participation of many of our heroes of Italy.
+A whole other world, I stand proudly among the losers; a hemisphere has disappeared, Cuba is on its last legs and will change soon.
+This does not mean that it is not a formidable destination, a magical place where life still flows slowly, full of smiles despite the evident material poverty.
+We will hold Eroica Cuba, although the politics is now nothing more than romantic modern art, black and white Barbudos stuff, from when Gaul won the Giro and Bahamontes the Tour, two pure climbers, it would never happen again.
+Two routes, a few postcard views, among the palm trees, streets that are more red than white, the centre of Caimito, where the Campamiento used to be, the headquarters of my Brigada, and where even today we can stay in very spartan accommodation, to guarantee a price that facilitates the participation of many of our heroes from Italy.